Bearnardd/BearX/README.md

 # BearX
-### Overview
+### What is BearX?
-I am currently working on this library to get in-depth knownledge about maths behind neural networks and to learn how properly structure larger projects in python.
+BearX is my personal try to create self-sufficient Deep-Learning library which contains the best aspects (in my opinion) of both Keras and Pytorch frameworks, but most importantly I am working on this project to get in-depth knownledge about maths behind neural network and learn how properly structure larger projects in Python.

-### Quick start with BearX
+### Quickstart with BearX
 ```python
 from bearx.layers import Linear
 from bearx.models import Sequential